shalatan/shalatan.github.io/android.md

 ***ViewModel is class designed to hold and manage UI-related data in a life-cycle consious way.
 This allows data to survive configuration changes such a screen rotations.***
 - ViewModel exists from when you first request a ViewModel (usually `onCreate`) untill the activity is finished and destroyed.
 - Extend `AndroidViewModel` if you need context inside viewModel, which will provide Application Context.
-- `ViewModelProviders.of` method creates a new ViewModel instance when it's called first time, when it's called again, which happens whenever `onCreate` is called, it will return the pre-existing ViewModel associated with the specific Activity/Fragment.
+- `ViewModelProviders.of` method creates a new ViewModel instance when it's called first time.
+When it's called again, which happens whenever `onCreate` is called, it will return the pre-existing ViewModel associated with the specific Activity/Fragment.
 This preserves the data.
 - Advantages :
   - Handle Configuration changes
   - Lifecycle Awareness